CyberSource/cybersource-rest-client-dotnet/docs/PaymentInstrumentApi.md

 <a name="createpaymentinstrument"></a>
 # **CreatePaymentInstrument**
-> TmsV1PaymentinstrumentsPatch200Response CreatePaymentInstrument (string profileId, string vCMerchantId, string vCCorrelationId, CreatePaymentInstrumentRequest createPaymentInstrumentRequest, string clientApplication = null)
+> TmsV1PaymentinstrumentsPatch200Response CreatePaymentInstrument (CreatePaymentInstrumentRequest createPaymentInstrumentRequest)

 Create a Payment Instrument